Angular Localization with ngx-translate: Complete Tutorial

 You can read more about the ICU syntax here: ICU User Guide.

-The translation files are loaded after the application is initialized, this is why you can see the translation message IDs for a short time.
+The translation files are loaded after the application is initialized, which is why you can see the translation message IDs for a short time.

 First enable loading of JSON files in your tsconfig.app.json